ksctl/docs/content/en/docs/Kubernetes Distributions/k3s.md

 ---

 {{% pageinfo %}}
-K3s for HA Cluster on supported provider
+K3s for self-managed Cluster on supported provider
 {{% /pageinfo %}}

 K3s is used for self-managed clusters.
 Its a lightweight k8s distribution.